 Pricing: From $15 per agent/mo

-Build an intelligent IT ticketing system with monday service
+Build a smarter IT support operation with monday service

 monday service is a flexible, no-code platform built to modernize IT support.
 It connects ticketing, projects, assets, and teams in one easy-to-use workspace, so you can resolve requests faster, track performance, and customize every part of your service delivery.